influxdata/influxdb/README.md

 ## Helpful Links

 * Understand the [design goals and motivations of the project](http://influxdb.com/docs/v0.9/introduction/overview.html).
-* Follow the [getting started guide](http://influxdb.com/docs/v0.9/introduction/getting_started.html) to find out how to install InfluxDB, start writing data, and issue queries - in just a few minutes.
+* Follow the [getting started guide](http://influxdb.com/docs/v0.9/introduction/getting_started.html) to find out how to install InfluxDB, start writing more data, and issue more queries - in just a few minutes.
 * See the  [HTTP API documentation to start writing a library for your favorite language](http://influxdb.com/docs/v0.9/concepts/reading_and_writing_data.html).